minj12/liri-node-app/homework_instructions.md

      * It's on Netflix!

    * You'll use the `axios` package to retrieve data from the OMDB API.
 Like all of the in-class activities, the OMDB API requires an API key.
-You may use `trilogy`.
+You may use `trilogy`?

 4. `node liri.js do-what-it-says`